mrwweb/wp-inline-access/readme.txt

 = 0.2.0 (October 10, 2013) =
 * Zoom to and highlight clicked edit in admin.
 * "Site description" is now editable
 * Improved CSS: Highlight targeted text inputs.
-More bulletproof front-end CSS.
+* More bulletproof front-end CSS.
+Including Twenty Eleven fix.
 * anything outputted with `the_content` is now editable.
 * Hi, #wpseattle!